silastittes/lasthenia_docker/README.md

     docker run -w /home/rstudio/lasthenia_curves/ -e ROOT=TRUE -it silastittes/lasthenia_docker bash

 Doing so will bring you to the bash terminal inside the container.
-The steps (starting with `touch`) can be followed.
+Skip to the steps starting with `touch` to reproduce the analyses.

 Running the above with sudo may be required depending on your Docker settings.

 Looking at the first option above, the 80:8787 specifies the ports to use on your machine and in the container respectively.
-8787 is the default for RStudio server, which could be in use by another user, which is why I've chosen 80 (other numbers are fine too).
+8787 is the default for RStudio server, which could be in use by another user, which is why I've haphazardly chosen 80.
 Don't forget to change `<PASSWORD>` to an actual password.

 If you chose the first command, next open your web browser and type: